News and Activities

 FERTILITY HEALTH AWARENESS SEMINAR

-The Marriage, Family and Life Service of the Archdiocese of Saint-Boniface is pleased to offer a Free, Fertility Health Awareness Seminar with sessions in both the fall 2020 (Online via Zoom) and spring 2021 (in-person or online depending on current Covid-19 situations).
+The Marriage, Family and Life Service of the Archdiocese of Saint-Boniface is pleased to offer a Free, Fertility Health Awareness Seminar with sessions in both the Spring of and Fall of 2021 (Online via Zoom).

 Online Fall Session: